missing-semester/missing-semester/_2020/command-line.md

 Install a Linux virtual machine (or use an already existing one) for this exercise.
 If you are not familiar with virtual machines check out [this](https://hibbard.eu/install-ubuntu-virtual-box/) tutorial for installing one.

 1. Go to `cd ~/.ssh/` and check if you have a pair of SSH keys there.
 If not, generate them with `ssh-keygen -o -a 100 -t ed25519`.
 It is recommended that you use a password and use `ssh-agent` , more info [here](https://www.ssh.com/ssh/agent).
-1.Creat and edit config file using vim `vim .ssh/config` to have an entry as follows
+Creat and edit config file `vim .ssh/config` to have an entry as follows

     ```bash
     Host vm